 We enforce a range of legislation intended to ensure fairness and transparency in the lettings and property market.
 There has been a number of high profile prosecutions and actions reported in the media which demonstrate our leading role in this sector.
 You can read about these outcomes here.

 Since October 2014 all letting and property management agents have been required to be a member of a Government approved redress scheme.
 This is similar to the schemes already in place for estate agents.
 The scheme enables an approved third party to arbitrate disputes between agents and tenants.

 Your local council (usually theTrading Standards service) can issue a penalty notice of up to £5,000 to any agent who is not a member or who fails to clearly display a notice stating which scheme they have joined at their premises and on their website.

-It is important for to tenants to know this as it protects their money in the event of a business failing.
-If a letting agent holds clients money they must also state in the fees list whether they are a member of a client money protection scheme.
+It is important for to tenants and landlords to know this as it protects their money in the event of a business failing.

 Trading Standards enforce the provisions of the Consumer Protection from Unfair Trading Regulations 2008.
 These prohibit ‘unfair commercial practices’ which include a wide range of activities detrimental to the interests of consumers.

 It is important to remember that tenants are “consumers” and buy services from landlords, usually via agents and that this legislation applies to the lettings sector.

 Unfairness may arise from;

 - misleading actions – giving false or misleading information to consumers